guptanidihi/CarValuation/README.md

 ├── car_valuation.py       # CarValuationPage class for interacting with the website ├── requirements.txt       # List of dependencies
 └── README.md              # This file
-License
-This project is licensed under the MIT License.

-Acknowledgements
-Playwright for browser automation. pytest for testing framework